 Level 3 - where at least one input that could have a significant effect on the instrument's valuation is not based on observable market data.
-Such instruments would include unquoted equity investments and hedge fund of funds, the Fund currently invests in Private Debt and infrastructure, these assets have been valued at level 3.
+Such instruments would include unquoted equity investments and hedge fund of funds, the Fund currently invests in Private Equity and infrastructure, these assets have been valued at level 3.

-The Fund considers that quoted equities and highly liquid bonds have been valued at Level 1.
-Further, pooled investment vehicles are classified as Level 2 as these instruments' valuation are less frequently traded and prices for underlying assets are derived from independent valuation techniques.
+The Fund considers that quoted equities and cash are highly liquid and have been valued at Level 1.
+Further, pooled investment vehicles and bonds are classified as Level 2 as these instrument's valuation are less frequently traded and prices for underlying assets are derived from independent valuation techniques.